-- 1. Only players listed on the previous year's roster can qualify. - 2.
-The team must have the same combination of schools.
+- 1. Only players listed on the previous year's roster can qualify. - The team must have the same combination of schools.
 (If a team changes school combinations, players are no longer qualified under this rule.) - 3.
 No new players can be recruited from the school or schools that are dropped. - 4.
 Prior permission from the department baseball chairman is given.

-2023 TEAM
+2024 TEAM

 SCHOOL ENROLLMENT PLAYERS

 East HS (Base) 1,611 5

 Northeast HS 1,511 6

 City High HS 802 5

 Pleasant Grove HS 901 2

 Total 4,825 18

-2024 TEAM
+2025 TEAM

-SCHOOL ENROLLMENT PLAYERS
+ENROLLMENT PLAYERS

-East HS (Base) 1,611 5
+1,611 5

-Northeast HS 1,525 6
+1,525 6

-City High HS 889 6
+889 6

-Pleasant Grove HS 1,000 1
+1,000 1

-Total 5,025 18
+5,025 18

+1,611 1,525 889 1,000

 In the example above, three school enrollments grew in population, causing the team to exceed the 7,500-enrollment cap.
-Those players who appeared on the roster may continue to play.
-However, this team must drop a school from its approved combination and inform the department baseball chairman which school it is dropping from its approved combination.
-The team must seek written permission from the department baseball chairman to utilize those players who did appear on the roster and place an asterisk by those names and attach the letter of approval to National Form #1.
+Those players who appeared on the 2024 roster may continue to play.
+However, this team must drop a school from its approved combination in 2025 and inform the department baseball chairman which school it is dropping from its approved combination.
+The team must seek written permission from the department baseball chairman to utilize those players who did appear on the 2024 roster and place an asterisk by those names and attach the letter of approval to National Form #1.
 No new players can be recruited from the dropped high school.
 In the example above, the team would probably drop the Pleasant Grove HS and "grandfather" the single player since Team 3 recruits several players from the other schools.